Mfanafuthis/TaskManager2/README.md

 2. The program will ask you to enter username and password.
 Use **admin** as username and **adm1n** as password
 3. You will then have access to all the obtions and you can register new users
 4. Only admin can register new users
+5. Admin has access to more obtion
+6. Only admin can generate reports and view stats
 ## PROJECT STATUS
 * Completed
 ## ROOM FOR IMPROVEMENT